Trump impeachment goes to Senate, testing his sway over Republicans

-The nine House prosecutors carried the sole impeachment charge of "incitement of insurrection" across the Capitol on Monday night, making a solemn and ceremonial march to the Senate along the same halls the rioters ransacked just weeks ago.
-But Republican denunciations of Trump have cooled since the Jan.
-6 riot.
-Instead Republicans are presenting a tangle of legal arguments against the legitimacy of the trial and questioning whether Trump's repeated demands to overturn Joe Biden's election really amounted to incitement.
+"A sham, this is, a travesty, a dark blot on the history of our country," Paul said in a fiery speech on the Senate floor.

+He called on Senate colleagues to stop this "kangaroo court" and compared the way Trump egged on the crowd outside the White House before the mob stormed the Capitol to past speeches by Democratic lawmakers, including now-Vice President Kamala Harris.

-What seemed for some Democrats like an open-and-shut case that played out for the world on live television, as Trump encouraged a rally mob to "fight like hell" for his presidency, is running into a Republican Party that feels very differently.
-Not only are there legal concerns, but senators are wary of crossing the former president and his legions of followers - who are their voters.
+What seemed for some Democrats like an open-and-shut case that played out for the world on live television - as Trump encouraged a rally mob to "fight like hell" for his presidency - is running into a Republican Party that feels very differently.
+Not only are there legal concerns, but senators are wary of crossing the former president and his legions of followers.
 Security remains tight at the Capitol.

+On Monday, the nine House Democrats prosecuting the case against Trump carried the sole impeachment charge of "incitement of insurrection" across the Capitol in a solemn and ceremonial march along the same halls the rioters ransacked three weeks ago.

+In a scene reminiscent of just last year - Trump is the first president twice impeached - the lead House prosecutor, Rep. Jamie Raskin of Maryland, stood before the Senate to read the House resolution charging "high crimes and misdemeanors."

 Sen. John Cornyn, R-Texas, asked if Congress starts holding impeachment trials of former officials, what's next: "Could we go back and try President Obama?"